-Despite the uncertainty around the economy over the past two years, and the year ahead due to Brexit, there are still industries in the UK which have enjoyed exceptional growth and have big projections in the future.
+Despite the recent uncertainty around the economy, there are still industries in the UK which have enjoyed exceptional growth.
+They also have big projections for the future.

-It’s becoming clear the UK is transforming into more and more of a service economy, meaning we are making less things like cars and goods, and selling services instead.
+The UK is transforming into more of a service economy, meaning we are manufacturing less and selling services instead.

-Though some industries will struggle and may eventually disappear in the UK, this does not mean it will kill the economy, it simply means that the UK will adapt.
+Though some industries will struggle and may eventually disappear, this does not mean it will kill the economy.
+It simply means that the UK will adapt.

-This is exemplified by the massive growth of newer industries which are employing more people and contributing money into the coffers.
+This is exemplified by the massive growth of newer industries which are employing more people and contributing money.

 As a result, opportunities are arising for people to learn a new trade and make serious money.

 To help you understand how to capitalise, here is everything you need to know.